+Alumni Survey 2020, Master of Urban Planning

+Introduction

-Alumni Survey 2014, Master of Urban Planning Introduction In June 2014, the faculty of the UB Department of Urban and Regional Planning launched the second annual survey of its graduates.
-We asked graduates from the most recent six years to rate us on how we have done so that we can formally track our outcomes and evolve in better directions as needed.
-MUP alumni by the numbers Number of MUP graduates between 2008 and 2013: 218.
-Alumni were distributed as follows: 2008: 38; 2009: 36; 2010: 35; 2011: 29; 2012: 42 and 2013: 38.
-Number of such graduates with email addresses: 191 Number of such graduates with email addresses that were accepted as valid when we initiated this survey: 172 Survey process We sent a letter via e-mail to our MUP alumni announcing the survey along with a link to the survey itself (the survey was administered through a third-party survey site, SurveyMonkey).
-Confidentiality Participation was voluntary.
+In October 2020, the faculty of the UB Department of Urban and Regional Planning launched the eighth annual survey of its graduates.
+We asked five years of graduates who had graduated at least a year earlier to rate us on how we have done so that we can formally track our outcomes and evolve in better directions as needed.

+MUP alumni by the numbers

+Number of MUP graduates between 2015 and 2019: 161.

+Alumni were distributed as follows: 2015: 42; 2016: 30; 2017: 36; 2018: 31 and 2019: 22.

+Number of such graduates with email addresses: 161

+Survey process

+We sent a letter via e-mail to our MUP alumni announcing the survey along with a link to the survey itself (the survey was administered through a third-party survey site, SurveyMonkey).
+The survey was open for three weeks and reminders were sent to alumni not completing the survey at the end of each week.

+Confidentiality

+Participation was voluntary.
 Survey subjects were not asked to provide personal information.
 Results are only presented in aggregate form.
 No individual responses are revealed.

 Survey subjects are not charged to complete the survey, and they are not compensated.
 Names of survey subjects can never be connected to survey responses.

 How we define planning and planning-related positions

 We sought information on the types of jobs in which our graduates are employed.
 A planning position may take place at local, regional, state (province), national, or international levels.
 It may occur in the public sector, public authority, nonprofit organization, or private sector.
 Specific fields that constitute planning include: arts and culture planning, community activism/empowerment, community development, consulting, disaster planning, economic development, energy development and planning, environmental planning, GIS and other computer applications to planning, historic preservation and heritage, housing, international development, land use and code enforcement, legal practice related to planning, natural resources planning, neighborhood planning, parks and recreation, planning education, planning for training programs, planning within an architectural or engineering firm, planning management/finance, public health, real estate development, tourism development, transportation planning and analysis, urban design, and waste management.
-A planning-related position includes consulting, design, development, nonprofit management and administration, policymaking, policy analysis, corporate location, health policy analysis, and public administration that in some way uses your planning skills or contributes to planning objectives but does not fall under the first definition above.
+A planningrelated position includes consulting, design, development, nonprofit management and administration, policymaking, policy analysis, corporate location, health policy analysis, and public administration that in some way uses your planning skills or contributes to planning objectives but does not fall under the first definition above.

-Results

-1. Survey Response Rate

-Number of survey responses: 43

-Survey response rate: 43/172 = 25 percent

-Survey response rates are: